-Around 20 percent of our political science graduates attend law school at prestigious schools such as Harvard and Stanford; others go on to earn a master's degree in areas such as public policy, public administration, journalism, communications, international affairs, and religious studies (including divinity degrees); some go on to PhD programs and pursue academic careers.
+Around 96 percent of our political science graduates are employed full-time, enrolled in postgraduate schools, or participate in internships or fellowships within six months of graduating.
+Twenty percent of our political science graduates attend law school at prestigious schools such as Harvard and Stanford; others go on to earn a master's degree in areas such as public policy, public administration, journalism, communications, international affairs, and religious studies (including divinity degrees); some go on to PhD programs and pursue academic careers.
 Many Furman political science alumni have gone straight into the workforce, finding careers with organizations such as:

 - Teach for America